Internet in Taiwan

 The Internet in Taiwan is widely accessible, highly developed, and plays a critical role in daily life, commerce, and governance in the country.
-With one of the highest penetration rates in Asia and advanced digital infrastructure—including fiber‑optic networks, 5G connectivity, undersea cables, and emerging satellite backup systems—Taiwan's internet landscape is both resilient and innovative.
+It has one of the highest penetration rates in Asia and advanced digital infrastructure including fiber‑optic networks, 5G connectivity, undersea cables, and emerging satellite backup systems.
 According to Taiwan’s National Communications Commission (NCC), the number of internet users in Taiwan exceeded 22 million in 2023, representing more than 95% of the population with regular access to the internet.